Chalarangelo/30-seconds-of-code/snippets/filter_non_unique.md

 Filters out the non-unique values in a list.

-Use a `Counter` to get the count of each value in the list.
+Use a `collections.Counter` to get the count of each value in the list.
 Use list comprehension to create a list containing only the unique values.

 ```py